Hakuraku District

 "Yeah.
 I suppose I do."

-Thackeray folded up his futon.
+Thackeray folded his futon.
 Sunlight fell in white patches on the tatami.
 Michaels was shaving in front of the mirror on his closet door.
-He clicked off his electric razor.
+He clicked off the electric razor.

 "I was, once."